ahadsheriff/login-activity-monitor/README.md

 ## _A login activity monitor to stream log data, and identify suspicious activity._

 #### Author: Ahad Sheriff

-This code was written for a Take Home Project from Datadog.
 Contact: ahadsheriff@gmail.com

 ## Project Requirements